teeks99/inno-test/README.md

 [stack overflow post](https://stackoverflow.com/questions/40447498/best-compression-settings-in-inno-setup-compiler)
 that mentioned the `SolidCompression=yes` setting.
 I'm curious to see if that has an impact on more LZMANumBlockThreads.

+## Conclusion

+It looks like the only thing that made any difference is adding `LZMANumBlockThreads=2`.
+For the case with lots of files, this seems to speed things up by about 30%.

+I feel like I'm left with more questions than answers.
+Why don't more threads help?
+Why are the large files unaffected by threads?
+Is there no I/O limiting or does NTFS/Kernel become the long pole there?